 Pour on your favorite homemade tomato sauce, or cheat like me and use pasta sauce from a jar.

-Add some vitamins on board
+Add some vitamins on board.
+Okay, okay, the greens are optional.

-Can I be your food consultant?
 Simon says make pizza out of cauliflower.
 Go!

 Gluten Free Cauliflower Pizza Crust